The jobsforlebanon initiative envisions a new labor paradigm for Lebanon - Executive Magazine

 In terms of numbers, furthermore, the one-year vision of seeing 50,000 jobs happening in Lebanon due to J4L and its partners, which J4L’s Baldadi very determinedly stated to Executive (see interview), would require a disproportionate candidate pool, given the average 100:1 ratio of job candidates per successful hire that is assumed by J4L itself—even when assuming an extensive involvement of partners of over 50 percent in the supply creation and hiring activity.
 In a rough back-of-the-envelope estimate, a pool of 2 million candidates (for achieving just 20,000 hires at the anticipated 1 percent conversion rate of applications to hires) would have to exceed the entire working-age Lebanese population of 2021, let alone the pool of top-skilled university graduates or experienced professionals—such as teachers, designers, journalists, researchers, lawyers, copywriters, and creatives—that are on the prowl for better economic opportunities.

 Caveats over risks and fundamental uncertainties are common and prudent in contemplating daring economic propositions and projects—and more so than ever in a period of an unprecedented global economic shutdown, recession, and unpredictability.
-Resilient to any caveat, however, is the impression of the JFL core team’s professionalism, strategic thinking, individual commitment, passion, and collective emotional intelligence.
+Resilient to any caveat, however, is the impression of the J4L core team’s professionalism, strategic thinking, individual commitment, passion, and collective emotional intelligence.

 Despite the uncertainty that must be apportioned to any prediction of how the global labor markets, labor practices, and AI-driven or human-driven human resource acquisition patterns will develop in the coming year, and years, bona fide social-good centric recruitment as professed by J4L is an enterprise that is not just worth watching for jobseekers and to link up to for job creators from the diaspora.
 It is equally worth tracking for labor-focused policy-makers, activists, researchers, and reporters.
 From this perspective, it would be ill-advised to presently preclude anything as far as J4L.
 This movement’s involvement in and for Lebanon could well generate a positive labor push and produce something that significantly exceeds initiating a few positive growth impulses and sparkling comet tails of hope for the country’s large pool of individuals who are desperate for dignified work and livelihood.